🗺️ Mapillary Downloader

 - 📷 Download multiple users’ images organized by sequence

-- 📜 Inject EXIF metadata (GPS coordinates, camera info, timestamps, compass direction)
+- 📜 Inject EXIF metadata (GPS coordinates, camera info, timestamps, compass direction) and XMP data for panoramas.

 - 🗜️ Convert to WebP (by default) to save ~70% disk space